FumiyukiKato/uldp-fl/README.md

     (Tips: 1.
 You should download some dataset in FLamby such as [Heart Disease](https://github.com/owkin/FLamby/blob/main/flamby/datasets/fed_heart_disease/README.md) before pip-install.
 (This is because some parts of their implementation rely on relative paths from module files to specify data directories.)
 2. When you install FLamby with `pip` in some virtual environments and get error, changing [`sys.executable`](https://github.com/owkin/FLamby/blob/4dfc53479ec4141849d67a6adace1137819317a2/setup.py#L11) path in setup.py may work. )

-### Others
-- Regenerate GPRC snipet

-    ```bash
-    $ cd src
-    $ python acsilo_grpc/code_gen.py
-    ```

-- FL Parameters
-    - default parameters
-        - see `src/default_params.yaml`
-    - args
-        - see `src/options.py`

-- IP setting
-    - see `src/ip_utils.py`

-- Methods
-    - `DEFAULT`
-        - FedAVG without differential privacy
-    - `ULDP-NAIVE`
-        - Naive user-level DP based on DP-FedAVG
-    - `ULDP-GROUP`
-        - Group-privacy based method
-    - `ULDP-SGD`
-        - User-level DP Fed-SGD
-    - `ULDP-AVG`
-        - User-level DP Fed-AVG
-    - (not our main focus) `SILO-LEVEL-DP`
-        - The privacy model is the same as in client-level DP in cross-device FL such as in https://arxiv.org/abs/1710.06963
-    - (not our main focus) `RECORD-LEVEL-DP`
-        - The algorithm is simple DP-SGD (https://arxiv.org/abs/1607.00133) in each silo
-        - The same privacy model is seen in e.g., https://arxiv.org/abs/2206.07902

-- Test
-    - python -m unittest -v src.tests.test_secure_aggregation

 ---

-The source code is based on a simplified version of FedML (https://github.com/FedML-AI/FedML).